The Way to The Heart

 Grace is the first ingredient in the recipe for faith.
 It is the roux that holds all the ingredients of faith together.
 By grace, we receive salvation through faith in Jesus Christ; it is the gift of God (Ephesians 2:8).
 No one merits grace.
 However, God gives us grace because He loves us.
 For grace provides the faith to receive Christ as our Savior.

 We learn in God’s word that the law was given by Moses, but grace and truth came by Jesus Christ (John 1:17).
 Before grace came, the purpose of the law was to bring us to the end of ourselves, that we might see our need for a Savior.
 “The sting of death is sin, and the strength of sin is the law.”
 It is by the law that we know sin.
-If we had no knowledge of sin, how could we sin?
+If we did not know sin, how could we sin?

 As believers in Christ, we put too much emphasis on sin, and not enough emphasis on grace.
 We are no longer under the Old Covenant of the Law.
 Under grace, God has made a New Covenant with us, in which He says, “…I will be merciful to their unrighteousness, and their sins and their lawless deeds I will remember no more” (Hebrews 8:12).
 Jesus defeated sin; therefore, we should rest in God’s grace.
 The law demands, whereas grace supplies.

 The next ingredient in the recipe for faith is confidence.
 Faith does not come by just believing in God.
 If you want faith to produce results, you must be confident that God is bigger than your problems.
-It is imperative that you have the kind of confidence that fearlessly trusts God in any situation.
+You must have the kind of confidence that fearlessly trusts God in any situation.
 When you have faith, you are convinced that God will not disappoint you.

 Too often we expect that God will answer our prayers in the future.
 You know, pray today, get the answer tomorrow.
 But God’s word says that faith exists in the present.